Food prices increased in October - NBS | Ripples Nigeria

 The National Bureau of Statistics (NBS) said on Tuesday the prices of some major selected food items increased last month.

-In its report on Food Price Watch for October, NBS said the prices of commodities, including eggs increased during the month.
+In its report on Food Price Watch for the month, NBS said the prices of commodities, including eggs, increased during the month.

 According to the bureau, the average price of 1kilogramme of tomato increased year-on-year by 31.81 percent and month-on-month by 7.22 percent to N307.63 in October from N286.92 in the previous month.